 2012 (October) Divers from the Hellenic Ephorate of Underwater Antiquities and the Woods Hole Oceanographic Institution go back at the Antikythera Shipwreck.
 New artefacts recovered.

 2014 (September) The “Return to Antikythera” expedition begins, with the "Exosuit" diving suite.

-2016 (May) Next season of the “Return to Antikythera” expedition
+2016 (May) New season of the “Return to Antikythera” expedition expedition.

 2016 (June) Publication of the full corpus of inscriptions of the Antikythera Mechanism.